pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can remove all tasks from your task list so that you can restart easily with a clean slate and an empty task list.
+You can remove all tasks from your task list, so that you can restart easily with a clean slate and an empty task list.

 <h4>Format:</h4>